Team development never ends — not if you want a well-functioning, effective team.

 It can feel excessive and unnecessary to keep providing development, discussing what could be better, and rallying people when they seem to be working at top form already.
 But even when everyone is at the top of their game, you should still seek opportunities for individual and group development.
-Any of the points listed above can be a topic in and of itself.

 Good leadership has many subtle aspects and these subtleties or refinements become even more important in the period that follows a triumph or a disaster averted.
 For example, it’s standard practice to criticize in private and praise in public.
 But when things are going well, it’s also important to find opportunities to praise in private, in greater detail, so that employees see clearly which behaviors are most successful and how they can perfect their own performance even further.